Making a complaint

 With more than £500 million invested in EIS we remain the largest EIS manager in the market.
 But we currently have no plans to raise further funds in our EIS products.
 The most recent changes to EIS and VCT legislation demonstrate the government’s focus on helping early stage UK companies, which our VCTs are well positioned to support.
 It just feels like it’s the right time for us to focus on growing our VCTs rather than expanding our EIS products.
 But we’ll continue to deliver on our commitments to our existing EIS investors.

 Valuations typically take up to three months and are made available twice a year from the valuation date.
 EIS investments are in unquoted companies, so we can’t just look up a market price for them.
 Instead, we use recognised industry standards to value EIS companies.
 The valuations are then independently verified by an External Oversight Committee.

 Yes, we do.

 We work hard with the companies we invest in, and with HMRC, to obtain the certificates as quickly as possible, but it can take a year or more.
 If you want to check the progress of a client’s investment, give us a call on 0800 316 2295.
 You can also check the progress of certificates through our online secure portal.

 Octopus Portfolio Manager questions

-We post Octopus Portfolio Manager valuations to investors each May and November.
+From April 2018 we will post Octopus Portfolio Manager valuations to investors every quarter.
 You’ll receive a copy of each valuation by email.

 You can also review your clients’ portfolios at any time through our secure online portal.
 Register here.